chuckjaz/invariant/src/files/files.md

 ## Response

-The content of a file or directory.
-If the node is a directory the response is a sequence of `:directory-entry` JSON objects.
+The content of a file.
 If `:node` is a file, the the response is bytes of the file.
-If the `:node` is a symbolic link, this returns the target of the link.

 ### Query Parameters

 #### `offset=:number`

-Offset into the file or directory to start; if it is not specified it starts the beginning of the file.
-If the node is a directory the offset and length refer to directory entries not bytes.
+Offset into the file to start; if it is not specified it starts the beginning of the file.

 #### `length=:number`

 The length of the response.
-If `length` is not specified then the length is the rest of the file or directory.
-If the node is a file the length is in bytes.
+If `length` is not specified then the length is the rest of the file.
+The length is in bytes.

+# `GET /files/directory/:node`

+## Response

+If the node is a directory the response is a sequence of `:directory-entry` JSON objects.

+### Query Parameters

+#### `offset=:number`

+Offset into the directory to start.
+The offset and length refer to directory entries not bytes.

+#### `length=:number`

+The length of the response.
 For directories it is the number of entries.

-# `PUT /files/:node`
+# `POST /files/:node`

 ## Request

 Write bytes to the file.
 If the node is a directory or symbolic link this results in an error.

-### Headers

-#### `Content-Type`

-If specified the content type is recorded in the directory.

 ### Query Parameters

 #### `offset=:number`

 If offset is specified the write starts at the `offset` bytes into the file.

-#### `size=:number`

-If specified the size will be at least `size` bytes.
-If the `size` is less than the size of the file then the file is truncated to the size.
-If the `size` is larger than the size of the file the size is zero filled to `size`.
-After the file is made `size` long, the rest of the write operation is performed.
-To just set the size, include the `size` query parameter but no content in the request.

 # `PUT /files/:node/:name`